codepressed/Java-CSV2XML/README.md

 * It is a console application with var args
 * Uses the traditional methodology to generate the xml (without a library), through of nodes and tree structure.
-* Can read ANY CSV File
+* Can read ANY CSV File (comma-separated & semicolon-separated)

-* Args are:
+Args are:
   - [0] Input file
   - [1] Output file
   - [2] Element node name and optionally,